Narick9/myFirst/readme.txt

-It seems that I did my first github repo
+It seems that I did my first repo at github